• Disease Overview

 Causes

-LCA is a monogenic disease and at least 27 genes are implicated.
-Changes (mutations) in these genes can account for about 80-90% of diagnosed cases of LCA.
-The genes responsible for the remaining 10-20% of diagnoses are not known.
 LCA is usually inherited as an autosomal recessive genetic condition.
-Twenty-four of the genes associated with LCA cause only recessive disease.
 Two genes (IMPDH1 and OTX2) are known to cause dominant disease.
-One gene (CRX) is known to cause either dominant or recessive disease, depending on the specific mutation.
+One gene (CRX) is known to cause either dominant or recessive disease, depending on the specific variant.

 • < Previous section